rsnemmen/asurv/README.md

 This archive contains:

 - this `README` file
-- `asurv_code.f` with 59 surbroutines in FORTRAN 77
+- `asurv.f` with 59 surbroutines in FORTRAN 77
 - `asurv.doc` and `asurv.tex` with the Users' Manual in ASCII and LaTeX respectively
 - `asurv.etc` with test files, subroutine list and Bug Report form.